“It is our duty to fight for our freedom.

 In Physical Education, Middle School students explored the recent activism by NBA/WNBA players as well as prevailing attitudes about Black quarterbacks in the NFL.
 In addition, students discussed discrimination against Black players in sports throughout history and watched a documentary about Jackie Robinson breaking the color barrier in Major League Baseball.

-Fifth grade students began working on a Black Lives Matter month-long project, where students will start by reading news articles related to the 13-guiding principles of Black Lives Matter from Newsela.
+Fifth grade students began working on a Black Lives Matter month-long project, where students started by reading news articles related to the 13-guiding principles of Black Lives Matter from Newsela.
 Students will then create pieces of art (poem, word cloud, collage, drawing) for each article and it’s guiding principle.

 After sharing what they already knew about the BLM movement, sixth grade students participated in a lesson called "Words Matter" to make sure they had all the necessary vocabulary to engage in conversations about race/racism and Black Lives Matter.
 Throughout the week, lessons highlighted 2-3 principles of the BLM movement each day and provided time to discuss why the principles are foundational to the movement.